andybega/Blair-Sambanis-replication/rep_nosmooth/README.md

 ## Reproducing our replication

-Below are instructions for how to run the script in order to replicate the updated analysis.
+Below are instructions for how to manually run the scripts in order to replicate the updated analysis.
 To do a clean replication, delete the `output/` folder; this is not required though.

 The file numbering indicates the order in which files should be run, and roughly correspond to the steps above.
 Files with the same number can be